andrezeitz/z-padel-milestone-5/README.md

 * As a shopper
   * I can view a different kind of products so that I can select something to buy
   * I can see individual product details so that I can take a closer look on price, information, pictures and different sizes
-  * I can easy see how much the current shoppingbag will cost so that I can see if I can afford everything
+  * I can easy see how much the current shopping bag will cost so that I can see if I can afford everything
   * I can select size and quantity of product so that I can choose the correct size and how many I want to buy
-  * I can see what I have in my shoppingbag so that I can see how much I will spend on my purchase
+  * I can see what I have in my shopping bag so that I can see how much I will spend on my purchase
   * I can change the quantity of individual items in my bag so that I can easy make a change to the products before checkout
   * I can enter my credit card so that I can pay for my items
   * I can get an order confirmation after purchase is successful so that I can see so everything is correct